saif-qureos/sentry-aws/readme.md

-*hint:* *I skipped using terraform-docs to generate the readme.md.*
-*Hint2: I used AWS US-EAST-1 as my default region.*
+*Hint: I used AWS US-EAST-1 as my default region.*

 # Prerequisites